-The structure of the Movement is organized in a manner that aligns it with the rapidly changing structure of the SDA church in Southern Africa, as well as making it more relevant to its members and souls to be reached on the ground.
-With the expansion of the Movement, the current organization structure has made the movement more administratively organized and mission focused.
+The structure of the movement is organized in a manner that aligns it with the rapidly changing structure of the SDA church in Southern Africa.
+The movement was restructured to make it more relevant to its members and souls to be reached on the ground.
+With the expansion of the movement, the current organization structure has made the movement more administratively organized and mission focused.